 - Cleaning the dishes – All that cooking means the dishes will get dirty.
 Don’t be a slobbone…clean up after yourself and make it easier for the other hut guests

-- Packing up - Before leaving the hut: Sweep the floor, clean the dishes, make sure the wood pile is stocked, double check that fire is damped down and pack out all your extra food and garbage.
+- Packing up – Before leaving the hut: Sweep the floor, wash the dishes, make sure the wood pile is stocked, double-check that the fire is damped down and pack out all your extra food and garbage.
 Leave the hut in good condition for the next guests.
 Do another check to make sure all the belongings are gone, lock up and then ski back down to your vehicle!

 This doc is really meant for a general overview.
 There are many books on skiing, snowshoeing and winter travel in general that can help you prepare in more detail for these activities.

 For hut specific information, you should check out this FAQ from the 10th Mountain Division Hut Assoc.
 Hutski.org is also a good place to start for not only hut info, but for general winter backcountry info as well.